MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/finance-how-to-set-up-default-vat-business-posting-groups.md

 ---
 # How to: Set Up Default VAT Business Posting Groups
-You set up default VAT business posting groups by linking them to general business posting groups.
-ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> automatically inserts the relevant code as the VAT business posting group when you assign the relevant business posting group to a customer, vendor, or general ledger account.
+You set up default VAT business posting groups by linking them to general business posting groups. [!INCLUDE[d365fin](includes/d365fin_md.md)] automatically inserts the relevant code as the VAT business posting group when you assign the relevant business posting group to a customer, vendor, or general ledger account.
 Before you can do this, you must set up VAT business posting groups.

 ### To set up default VAT business posting groups